Skip to main content

 Targets

-There are 4 targets available:
+There are 5 different targets available:

 1. [default] stdout

-2. mongodb
+2. mia-open-lineage

-3. file
+3. mongodb

-4. mia-console
+4. file

 For each listed connection, after metadata is retrieved, agent sequentially sends data to the target as:

-• json for stdout and file;
+• json for stdout and file

-• ndjson for mia-console.
+• ndjson for mia-console

 • BSON for mongodb